Punktum-dk/epp-service-specification/README.md

 ```

 Currently, the only language supported is English.
 So the language parameter is ignored and all responses are provided in English.

+Successfull authentication established a session with a life span of 700 seconds (5 minutes), it can be kept alive by sending additional `hello` commands or similar.

+The overall life span is 28800 seconds (8 hours) after this the session is terminated and should be reestablished with a new authentication (`login`).

 <a id="login-request"></a>
 #### login request